2019 Best Online Colleges for Criminal Justice Degrees

 Accreditation is an important characteristic of any online criminal justice degree program.
 It is granted to schools and degree programs that meet high academic standards, and it can help ensure that students are provided a valuable education.
 Because schools must renew their accreditation every few years, the schools and programs are periodically re-evaluated, ensuring that schools stay on top of all curricular and service requirements.

 Institutional accreditation is bestowed by national and regional accrediting bodies and applies to all the academic programs within a school.
 Programmatic accreditation is granted by trade-oriented accrediting agencies and applies to a specific degree program within a larger institution.
 Both types of accrediting agencies should be recognized by the US Department of Education or the Council for Higher Education Accreditation.
-Legitimate institutional accreditation is important for students that want to apply federal financial aid funds to their tuition or transfer their earned credits to other accredited schools; it is also desirable by most employers.
+Legitimate institutional accreditation is important for students that want to apply federal financial aid funds to their tuition or transfer their earned credits to other accredited schools; it is also desirable to most employers.

 While there is not currently a USDE- or CHEA-recognized programmatic accrediting agency for criminal justice programs, the Academy of Criminal Justice Sciences does provide what it considers "certification" for degree programs that it considers worthy.
 The ACJS bases its certification standards on several of the same standards as recognized accrediting agencies, such as curricula, faculty, student services, and program quality.